6 October 1976 massacre: Village Scouts

 The Village Scouts organization was a national paramilitary group sponsored by the King and Queen of Thailand since 1972 in order to promote national unity against threats to Thai independence and freedom, particularly against "communism".
 The movement was set up explicitly to protect the monarchy from communism.
 It focused on the central features of Thai identity: love of play, deep respect for the king and religion (Buddhism), and for ethnic Thai "specialness".
 The king was held to be central to the Thai nation, to be protected at all costs, alongside the nation and religion, forming the Thai nationalist shibboleth, "nation, religion, king".
 The Village Scouts presence provided continuous proof of militant political support for nation-religion-king beyond the Bangkok upper classes, among the "establishments" of provincial capitals, small towns, and villages.
 It helped to legitimize private, localized repression of protesting peasants and student activists as essential for the preservation the status quo.

-During the period from 1973 to 1976, Village Scout membership rose to tens of thousands, almost all in rural, CPT-influenced Thailand.
+During 1973 to 1976, Village Scout membership rose to tens of thousands, almost all in rural, CPT-influenced Thailand.
 After an Internal Security Operations Command (ISOC) takeover, the Village Scouts metamorphosed into a fascist-style mass political movement that would play a major role in the ensuing massacre.

 Nawaphon

 Nawaphon was an ISOC operation organized in 1974.
 It was composed of mainly low-level government functionaries and clerks, rural village and communal headmen, as well as a number of monks.
 The name "Nawaphon" means "nine strengths", a reference to either the Chakri Ninth Reign (King Bhumibol) or the nine points of Nawaphon's program to preserve Thai nationalism.

 The aim of Nawaphon was to protect the king from threats like communism.
 A key figure of the movement was the monk Kittivudho Bhikkhu, who became its leader in 1975.
-In a June 1976 interview, he was asked if killing leftists or communists would produce demerits or negative karma, he said that such killing would not be demeriting because, "...whoever destroys the nation, the religion or the monarchy, such bestial types are not complete persons.
-Thus, we must intend not to kill people but to kill the Devil; this is the duty of all Thai".
+In a June 1976 interview, he was asked if killing leftists or communists would produce demerits or negative karma, he said that such killing would not be demeriting because, "...whoever destroys the nation, the religion or the monarchy, such bestial types are not complete persons".
+Although liberals complained about this call to murder, he received no sanctions from the Sangha for this speech, and the title of this speech soon became a slogan.

 In 1967, he established Jittiphawan College.
-It was inaugurated by King Bhumibol and Queen Sirikit who returned regularly even after Kittivudho began to make incendiary speeches about the need to deal with student protesters and communists.
-This suggests a close relationship between the Nawaphon movement and the royal family.
+It was inaugurated by Bhumibol and Queen Sirikit who returned regularly even after Kittivudho began to make incendiary speeches about the need to deal with student protesters and communists.

 Employing the slogan that "killing communists is not demeritorious", Kittivudho encouraged the killings of alleged communists from 1973 to 1976 and injected militant Buddhism into the Thai body politic, eventually inciting his followers to commit violence at Thammasat University on 6 October.
 Earlier, Nawaphon was responsible for the killing of more than 20 prominent farmer activists in 1975.
 The murders were an attempt to negate the farmers' new-found political agency and, by so doing, return them to their pre-October 1973 state of relative repression.